Children and young people’s services (formerly Blind Children UK)

 - partnering some children with a buddy dog, a well-trained companion dog

-To access children and young people's services in your area, can contact our helpline on 0800 7811444.
+To access children and young people's services in your area, you can contact our helpline on 0800 7811444.

 Will all the Blind Children UK services continue?